eyewire2/eyewire2-functional-analysis/README.md

 ## License note

 The code in this repository is under MIT license.
 All data in the repository, as stated in the principles of collaboration, is shared under [CC-BY-NC-4.0](https://creativecommons.org/licenses/by-nc/4.0/).
+For the data, the license holders are H. Sebastian Seung, Thomas Euler, Philipp Berens, and Greg Schwartz.

 # Eyewire II: Functional data